Meosit/in-into-exchange-bot/exchange-rates/src/main/resources/message/en/help.md

-Money conversion with support of {currency_count} currencies, math and multi currency math expressions
+Money conversion with support of {currency_count} currencies, math and multi currency math expressions Subscribe to @inintonews to get the latest news and tutorials about the bot.

 Query syntax:
 1) `<number/expr> [<currency>] [<extra currencies>...] [<API name>] [?<date>] [#<decimal digits>]`